-Film: (DVD) The New World Terence Malick, 2006John Smith and Pocohantas in Jamestown, 1607.
+Film: (DVD) The New World Terence Malick, 2006John Smith and Pocahontas in Jamestown, 1607.
 A very pretty film, but awfully slow moving.
 Loved the paint on the Indian characters, and the film did a great job showing how bizarre England looked to the Indians brought back to meet the king.
 Nice use of music from Das Rheingold.

 Film: (DVD) Wedding Crashers David Dobkin, 2005A diverting romantic comedy.
 I liked it.

 eBook: The Autocrat of the Breakfast Table Oliver Wendell Holmes Sr., 1858It was fun to re-read this.
 Oliver Wendell Holmes was a prominent physician as well as one of America's most prominent literary figures in the mid 19th century.
 The Autocrat of the Breakfast Table is a collection of hugely popular columns that originally appeared in the Atlantic Monthly.
-It's a mixture of humourous and serious essays and poems.
+It's a mixture of humorous and serious essays and poems.
 Some doesn't hold up too well, being dependent on the pop culture of the day, or the issues of saddle horses vs driving horses.
 Holmes was something of a snob, but justifies it on grounds very similar to the theories of Darwin, which appeared the year after this book.

 Film: (DVD) Good Night and Good Luck George Clooney, 2005Edward R. Murrow vs Joe McCarthy.
 Quite well done semi-documentary, black and white so archival footage could be spliced in.